 It is the first town in the Gulf Savannah region encountered by visitors travelling from the east.
 The settlement lives up to its name with a range of adventures including tours to the nearby geological wonders such as the Undara Lava Tubes and fossicking expeditions to O’Brien’s Creek.

 The Undara Lava field which was caused by ancient volcanic eruptions in the McBride Plateau is now a thriving tourist destination.
 With tours run daily, Undara is one of the main attractions which draws people to the region.

 For the professional rock hound or amateur collector Mount Surprise also has O’Brien’s Creek a mere 37km north-west of the town.
 Established in 1995 by the Department of Mines and Energy with the help of the landholder and the Etheridge Shire Council it is now a renowned fossicking area.

-In the town itself, there are many hidden treasures such as Pete and Pam’s Gem shop where you can experience true country hospitality whilst watching stones being faceted on site.
-Further down the main street, the Tourist Park is home to an intriguing display of local gems and is also a stud for miniature horses.
-Planet Earth Adventures holds regular interactive snake shows for the tourists and has just started hosting an annual Bull Ride.
+In the town itself, there are many hidden treasures such as the Tourist Park, which is home to an intriguing display of local gems and is also a stud for miniature horses.

 The main event in Mt Surprise is the annual Campdraft which is held on the Sports Reserve.
 This event offers true country entertainment and takes place yearly on the June long weekend.
 Whilst Mt Surprise is a small community there is plenty of accommodation available for the traveller, around the town there are Caravan Parks, a Hotel, Motel rooms and for the camper, camping grounds at O’Briens Creek.